 First of all, when you attach something to your forklift, it changes the way your machine runs.
 The load capacity can be significantly reduced.
 This is largely because the center of gravity is changed when the attachment is affixed.
 An attachment makes the forklift less stable.
 It’d a good idea to think of it as partially loaded, even if you haven’t yet picked up the load.

 - Check the data plate on the forklift before affixing and attachment to be sure that it allows for this particular attachment.

 - Be sure that the attachment is right for the truck you are fitting it to

 - Forklift Attachments are for very specific jobs.
 NEVER use an attachment for something other than its intended purpose.

-- Ensure that the attachment is properly attached with the correct locking device
+- Ensuring that the attachment is properly connected with the correct locking device